voteliquid/blog/_posts/2017-04-12-liquid-democracy-and-a-free-political-economy.md

 title: Liquid Democracy and a Free Political Economy
 author: davidernst
 date: 2017-04-12
-excerpt: 'Here I show how the US functions as a top-down planned political economy, how liquid democracy offers an alternative, and how this can improve the public space for everyone.'
+excerpt: 'Here I show how the United States functions as a top-down political economy, how liquid democracy offers an alternative, and how this can improve the public space for everyone.'
 unlisted: true
 ---